freeCodeCamp/guide/src/pages/articles/miscellaneous/creating-a-new-directive-in-angular/index.md

 ---
-title: Creating a New Directive In Angular
+title: Creating a New Directive in Angular
 ---
 Do you remember custom directives from the shaping up with angular course?
 You can also make a custom directive!